RosettaCommons/demos/tutorials/protein-protein_docking/protein-protein_docking_tutorial.md

             type '`show lines, resi 125-130`'

         1. Prepare a loops file for closing the chain break.
 Use a text editor such as gedit.
 Several amino acids must be mobile for the loop to close successfully.
 Select several residues on each side of the chain break.
+(Note that you may not have gedit on your computer in which case you need to use a different text editor).

                     gedit chainbreak_fix.loops